thanh2004nguyen/football-inplay-bot/docs/CONSOLE_FEED_EXAMPLE.md

   - Remove matches that cannot return to target results
   - Check: match already has score outside targets OR only needs 1 more goal to permanently leave all targets
   - Only keep matches that can reach target with at least 1 more goal
+  - **VAR Delay Logic (Updated):** Instead of discarding immediately, wait 3-5 minutes (configurable) before discarding to account for VAR decisions
+  - If VAR cancels a goal during delay period, match is no longer impossible → discard candidate is cleared
+  - If match becomes qualified (goal scored) during delay → discard candidate is cleared
+  - Only discard after delay period if match is still impossible

 **Files Modified:**
 - `config/config.json`: Added config flags for dynamic polling and fast polling